ov-integrations/module-template/README.md

 ## Content

 ### .integration
-.integration - Config file which contains the command that runs the integration.
+.integration - config file which contains:
+- command - that runs the integration
+- settings_file_name - that contains additional settings
+- default_schedule - that contains default schedule (must be specified in the quartz cron expression format)
+- read_from_stdout - checkbox that indicates that STDOUT is added to Log Trackor

 Example:
 ```
 command = python3 ./SampleIntegration.py
+settings_file_name = settings
+default_schedule = 0 0 0/1 * * ?
+read_from_stdout = false
 ```

-### SettingsFileTemplate.integration
+### settings
-SettingsFileTemplate.integration is a template for Settings File.
-Integration uses SettingsFile, for example, to get username, password, URL, type.
-The content and structure of SettingsFileTemplate.integration may vary depending on the integration requirements.
+settings - a file with settings, the name of which can be anything.
+Integration uses settings file, for example, to get username, password, URL, type.
+The content and structure of settings file may vary depending on the integration requirements.

 Example:
 ```